biocatiit/website/content/pages/about_saxs.rst

 .. _sec-mals-saxs:

-BioCAT also provides a data collection mode where SEC is coupled to both SAXS and to MALS, DLS, and RI.
-The additional light scattering detectors provide accurate measurement of molecular weight, which is often hard to determine via SAXS methods, and measurement of the radius of hydration which, in combination with Rg from SAXS, informs on the particle shape.
-SAXS and MALS-DLS-RI are measured on the same SEC elution, providing all of the sample prep benefits of SEC-SAXS and eliminating possible ambiguity about differences between non-identical SAXS and MALS-DLS measurements.
+BioCAT also provides a data collection mode where SEC is coupled to MALS (multi-angle light scattering), DLS (dynamic light scattering), and RI (refractive index) detectors in addition to the SAXS flow-cell.
+The additional light scattering detectors provide accurate measurement of molecular weight, which is often hard to determine via SAXS methods.
+The measurement of the hydrodynamic radius in combination with Rg from SAXS, informs on the particle shape.
+SAXS and MALS-DLS-RI are measured on the same SEC elution, which is split into 2 separate streams, one of which goes directly to the SAXS flow-cell and the other through the UV, MALS / DLS, and RI detectors in that order thus minimizing dilution due to a long fluid trajectory from the column to the SAXS flow-cell.
+This approach provides all of the sample prep benefits of SEC-SAXS and eliminates possible ambiguity about differences between non-identical SAXS and MALS-DLS measurements.
 Sample quality pre-requisites for this system are considerably more stringent than the simpler SEC-SAXS setup and the suitability of your sample must be determined through discussion with beamline personnel.